Name: Joseph Pettet

 daughter some years older than her.
 In other words, we can be certain of

-There are two Thomas's on the 1820 census for Zanesville.
+There are two Thomases on the 1820 census for Zanesville.
 Thomas B Petit

 is engaged in commerce, 26-45 years old.
-I believe him to be the shoemaker,
+He is probably the shoemaker,

 Thomas B Pettet, of Morgan county.
-He was born in Pennsylvania, 28 August
+Thomas was born in Pennsylvania, 28

 Thomas Pettit, found on the next page, is likely Lovey's father.
 However,